renesas-rz/rzv2n_opencv_accelerator/README.md

 This chapter describes DRP conflict.

 ## 6.1.
 About DRP conflict
-OpenCVA use “Dynamically Reconfigurable Processor” (=DRP).
-And the video decoding functions use the same DRP.
-There is only one DRP used by these functions on a device.
-And the function occupies the DRP while it is executing.
+OpenCVA uses “Dynamically Reconfigurable Processor” (=DRP).
+Video decoding functions of Video Codec Library and DRP-AI TVM also use the same DRP.
+There is only one DRP on a device and these functions occupy DRP while they are executing.
+If a function that uses DRP is already executed, another function that uses DRP cannot be executed.
+This is called “DRP conflict.”
-If the OpenCV use the DRP but is unable to do so because the DRP is already being used by another function, this is called “DRP conflict.”

-OpenCVA cause DRP conflicts in the following 2cases:
-case1.
-Case of start OpenCV using DRP, while the video decoding function uses DRP in parallel.
-case2.
-Case of start OpenCV using DRP, while other OpenCV is using DRP in another process (or thread).

-If neither of the 2cases matches, then the DRP does not conflict. i.e.,
-1. Video decoding and OpenCV using DRP are executed sequentially.
-2. OpenCV using DRP is executed by single process/thread.
+Using OpenCVA, video decoding function and DRP-AI TVM at the same time will cause DRP conflict.
+By executing these functions sequentially, the DRP conflict can be avoided.

 ## 6.2.
 What happened if there was a conflict, and how to handle it
-If the OpenCVA occurred DRP conflict, it raises an exception error or execute OpenCV function by CPU instead of the DRP. (selected by the OCA_ConflictNotification()).
-If the DRP conflict occur exception error, the user application must be able to handle the exception error, as in [Chapter 5.2](#52-oca_conflictnotification) sample.
-If the OpenCV function executed by CPU, the user applications do not need to support anything, but performance of the OpenCV should be confirmed.
+If DRP conflict is caused, an error in OpenCVA, Video Codec Library or DRP-AI TVM will occur.
+Users should be careful not to use OpenCVA, video decoding function and DRP-AI TVM simultaneously.